-At Shaffer & Engle Law Offices, LLC located in Millersburg and Harrisburg, Pennsylvania, we have over 65 years of experience representing individuals who have been arrested throughout Central Pennsylvania on DUI charges.
+At Shaffer & Engle Law Offices, LLC located in Harrisburg, Pennsylvania, we have over 65 years of experience representing individuals who have been arrested throughout Central Pennsylvania on DUI charges.
 Contact us today to discuss the facts surrounding your DUI test and any accompanying charges.

 Elisabeth K.H.
 Pasqualini, Esq. can help you fight your DUI charges and can explain the implication of Pennsylvania's implied consent law.

 A Special Note on Pennsylvania DUI Law

 Many states, including Pennsylvania, have enacted statutes, often referred to as "implied consent laws," which provide that any person who operates a motor vehicle upon the public highways is deemed to have consented to a chemical test of his/her blood, breath, urine, or saliva for the purpose of determining the alcoholic content of his/her blood whenever he/she is arrested or taken into custody for any offense involving operating a motor vehicle while intoxicated.
 In these scenarios, the arresting officer must have reasonable grounds to believe that prior to the arrest, the person was driving in an intoxicated condition or under the influence of intoxicating liquor.